411 NW Flanders St.

 Tours and School Programs

-Tours at the Oregon Nikkei Legacy Center are designed to tell the story of people of Japanese descent (Nikkei) in Oregon before, during, and after World War II.
+Tours at the Japanese American Museum of Oregon are designed to tell the story of people of Japanese descent (Nikkei) in Oregon before, during, and after World War II.
 Tour themes and activities are designed to connect with curriculum and Common Core Standards in the areas of Language Arts, Social Science and American History.
 Inquiry-based tours at the Oregon Nikkei Legacy Center are thematic and are lead by our trained volunteer docents.
 Scheduling details are below.

 In addition to self-guided tours (please confirm availability in advance), the following options are available for docent-guided tours:

-Museum in a Suitcase Program - developed by the Oregon Nikkei Legacy Center, with assistance from the National Trust for Historic Preservation.
+Museum in a Suitcase Program - developed by the Japanese American Museum of Oregon (formerly Oregon Nikkei Legacy Center), with assistance from the National Trust for Historic Preservation.

-Let us bring the Oregon Nikkei Legacy Center to your classroom!
-Our docents will come to your classroom and share the Japanese American experience in Oregon with your students through the use of primary resources, such as visual images and artifacts.
+Let us bring the Japanese American Museum of Oregon to your classroom!
+Our docents will come to your classroom and share the Nikkei experience in Oregon with your students through the use of primary resources, such as visual images and artifacts.
 A teacher guide with resources and lesson plans aligned to Common Core Standards is also included.

 The primary resources included in the suitcase cover the following topics:

-Oregon Nikkei Endowment speakers are available for classroom visits, school assemblies, civic organizations, and other groups.
-Each speaker is well versed to talk about the Japanese American experience during World War II as well as the broader topics of civil rights, citizenship and the Constitution.
+Japanese American Museum of Oregon speakers are available for classroom visits, school assemblies, civic organizations, and other groups.
+Each speaker is well versed to talk about the Nikkei experience during World War II as well as the broader topics of civil rights, citizenship and the Constitution.

 Please visit our Resources & Services page for links to other educational resources about the Nikkei experience.